bbc/ebu-tt-live-toolkit/Migrating autobahn and twisted.md

 Which is right, because the server hasn't processed the close message, so it's not showing as STATE_CLOSED.

 Next step:
-* see if the mechanism for closing connections has closed somehow...
+* see if the mechanism for closing connections has changed somehow...
+* work out if the problem is with the code in `_disconnect()`, or the setup code before it, or something else entirely.